University student dropping by to give his support on my platform about transit infrastructure and a public washroom at Guelph Central Station.

 1. Investing Council Salary Back Into The Community

-Pledge the majority of his councillor’s salary to local food banks the SEED, and Chambers Community Services; turning political office into direct support for Guelph’s most vulnerable.
+Pledge the majority of his Councillor’s salary to local food banks the SEED, and Chalmers Community Services; turning political office into direct support for Guelph’s most vulnerable.

 2. Delivering A Public Washroom At Guelph Central Station